radareorg/radare2-book/analysis/variables.md

 ```

 Less commonly used feature, which is still under heavy development - distinction between
-variables being read and write.
+variables being read and written.
 You can list those being read with `afvR` command and those
 being written with `afvW` command.
 Both commands provide a list of the places those operations
 are performed: